Multi-Unit-Data-BUGs/Multi-Unit-Data-BUGs.github.io/README.md

 ### 3. Make Changes

-Make your edits to the code.
-Preview HTML files in VSCode using extensions like Live Server to check your changes.
+Make your edits to the code in blog.html under pages.
+Preview HTML files in VSCode using extensions like Live Server to check your changes (right click index.html --> Open with Live Server).

 ### 4. Commit Your Changes